chrisjdavie/leetcode_2025/to_revisit.md

 ### To revisit - coding details

-#### l_0141_linked_list
-2025/05/05
-- the initial simple solution, I assumed the val was a representation of the node, when it was just a val in a linked list
-- I didn't know you could add any object to a set so long as __repr__ isn't overloaded with something immutable
-- there was a bit of mess in there
-- I think, probably, I'm not that great at puzzles involving nodes

 #### mine/find_maxima
 2025/04/21
 - I got confused with the ordering of things - it's easier if I make sure arguments are geometrically aligned with the problem